I am currently a Nottingham City Councillor for Meadows ward.

 I served as Lord Mayor for a year (2017-18; chairing council meetings, representing the council st social and civic events; logged on an online photo album).

 In the nineties, I oversaw projects to improve road safety in my ward and worked to replace slum housing.

 Currently the focus is helping the poor, the working poor and the unemployed, and keeping the pressure on crime (significantly down) and grime.
-Projects include the completion of the decent homes programme, the construction of the tram and renewal of the railway station, new homes and regeneration for the less successful homes of the seventies, more school places at Meadows schools, renewal of parks and sporting facilities and social enterprises for community profits for community services.
-I work with a number of community groups in the Meadows, and am a council representative on the Meadows Partnership Trust and I chaired the Meadows Advice Group for two years (Nov ’11 – Jan ’13).
+Projects included the completion of the decent homes programme, the construction of the tram and renewal of the railway station, new homes and regeneration for the less successful homes of the seventies, more school places at Meadows schools, renewal of parks and sporting facilities and social enterprises for community profits for community services.
+I work with a number of community groups in The Meadows, am a council representative on the Board of the Queens Walk Community Association and was a council representative on the Meadows Partnership Trust and I chaired the Meadows Advice Group for two years (Nov ’11 – Jan ’13).

 I studied physics at the University of Birmingham and obtained a first-class honours degree.
 Now unremarkable and commonplace, I was the first working class lad from my village to go to university.